Last month I started to develop GitList.js. It is a Git repository viewer written in Node.js.

 GitList.js is MIT licensed, so feel free to do with it whatever you want.

 Any questions?
-Then open up a GitHub issue, write a comment at this blog post or mail me.
+Then open up a GitHub issue or mail me.